sthummalapalli-phunware/maas-localpoint-ios-sdk/README.md

 ------------

 - iOS 6.0 or greater
-- Xcode 4.4 or greater
+- Xcode 5 or greater

 Installation
 ------------

-Just add Localpoint.framework to your Xcode project.
+1. Just add Localpoint.framework to your Xcode project.
+2. In your build settings, verify that the `Framework Search Paths` has an entry for pointing to the Localpoing.framework folder.
+For example: `$(PROJECT_DIR)/Vendor/Phunware/Localpoint`.

-The following frameworks are required:
+3. The following iOS frameworks are required:
 ````
 CoreLocation.framework
 CoreGraphics.framework